csxark/Finlo/README.md

 ```

 4. **Open your browser**
-Navigate to `http://localhost:5173` to see WalletWise in action!
+Navigate to `http://localhost:5173` to see Finlo in action!

 ## 🛠️ Tech Stack